Other resources > Roots >

 William, born 1848 at Windsor barracks, was a career soldier in the Grenadier Guards, based at Wellington Barracks, Chelsea; he had joined as a drummer boy aged 14.

-About 1890 the family moved to Ayr in Scotland and he transferred into the Royal Scotch Fusiliers, where he was a Quartermaster, finally achieving the rank of Honourary Captain.
+About 1890 the family moved to Queens Terrace Ayr in Scotland and William transferred into the Royal Scotch Fusiliers, where he was a Quartermaster, finally achieving the rank of Honourary Captain.

-His son Harry married a local girl, Janet Guthrie Brown, the daughter of a Greenock baker John Brown, and Helen Cowan Bryce Sloan from Ayr.
-Sadly, shortly after this photograph was taken William died of tuberculosis in London.
+His son Harry married a local girl, Janet Guthrie Brown, the daughter of Greenock baker John Brown, and Helen Cowan Bryce Sloan who was originally from Ayr.
+Sadly, shortly after the photograph above was taken William died of tuberculosis in London.
 One wonders if the family knew he was ill when the group photo was taken.

 John Brown's bakers shop in Kilmalcom

 Harry initially worked as the manager of a bakery outlet for his father-in-law in Moss Road, Kilmacom, Renfrew (see photo above which was taken about 1900).
-In the 1950s Schawlands or Shaw Buildings as it was later known became a branch of the Coop, and later it was converted to residential use.
+In the 1950s Schawlands or Shaw Buildings as it was later known became a branch of the Coop, and later the building was converted to residential use.
+A reader sent us this photo of the building as it is now.

-By 1911, and following his mother-in law's death, the family had moved from Scotland and Harry and his wife were managing the Marquis of Granby Hotel at Bamford, in the Peak District, near Sheffield.
+By 1911, and following his mother-in law's death, the family had moved from Scotland and Harry and his wife were managing the Marquis of Granby Hotel at Bamford, in the Peak District, near Sheffield, which has since been demolished and replaced by a new building.

 The First World War loomed and about 1914, Harry joined the newly formed Asiatic Petroleum Company and the family moved to Fulham in London.